Boston Red Sox Mock Yankees With ‘New York, New York’ World Series Celebration Song

 — Cut4 (@Cut4) October 29, 2018

-The long-time Boston vs. New York grudge is regarded by most to be the most storied in all of sports.
-It dates back nearly one century to be exact, with Red Sox owner Harry Frazee selling a young Babe Ruth to the Yankees in 1919.
+The long-time Boston vs. New York grudge is regarded by many baseball fans to be the most storied feud in all of sports.
+It dates back almost a century, with Red Sox owner Harry Frazee selling a young Babe Ruth to the Yankees in 1919.
 The Babe went on to help the Yanks on their road to becoming the game’s winningest franchise, with titles in 1923, 1927, 1928, and 1932.
 Seeing how Boston remained stuck in a World Series drought as the decades went by, legend grew to feed speculation that Frazee’s move had cursed the organization.

-A World Series sweep over the St. Louis Cardinals in 2004 would eventually give the city another title, thereby breaking an 86 year spell.
+A World Series sweep over the St. Louis Cardinals in 2004 would eventually give New York another title, thereby breaking an 86-year spell.
 To their good fortune, 2004 would also mark the beginning of a renaissance for the Red Sox, with the franchise bringing home four championships since.